colingmurney/running-app/README.md

 Have to figure out best way to take Nike activities and convert them to GPX, then make Strava requests with GPX files

-After each time convert is clicked, currently have to reauthorize since the auth token from url is for one time use.
-Can fix this by using auth token to get refresh on page load and store refresh in the state

 Figure out how to get more than 30 activities from Nike and Strava

 Error and success messages on screen